 There is no proof that terrorist are actively seeking 3D printers for nefarious purposes.
 When you look at the time, risk, equipment, and skill involved in 3D printing a gun, it just does not make sense for a terrorist to use one.
 Any terrorist wanting to cause harm will want a stable, predictable working gun.
 3D printed AR-15 lowers simply cannot deliver on that requirement.
 Any terrorist will find a legal or illegal way to get a working gun that is ready to fire.
 Terrorist networks also have connections to arms dealers that can easily smuggle weapons into any country.

-Ultimately DM is not afraid of ISIS using 3D printed guns, its afraid of the idea of a 3D printed gun in general.
+Ultimately DM is not afraid of a 3d print a gun used by ISIS, it’s afraid of the idea of a 3D printed gun in general.

 The original article can be found here: